aspineon/specification-pattern/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/uetoyo/specification/tags).
+For the versions available, see the [tags on this repository](https://github.com/uetoyo/spec/tags).

 ## Authors

-See also the list of [contributors](https://github.com/https://github.com/uetoyo/specification//contributors) who participated in this project.
+See also the list of [contributors](https://github.com/uetoyo/spec/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Overviev of the pattern